sudogene/Telegram-Bot/README.md

 `/roll` | Rolls an `x` sided dice `y` times, as requested by the user `/media` | Returns a menu of commands for triggering amusement, usually in the form of voice or gif.

+### :microscope: TODO
+- Add a `/ask` which is similar to [Google's featured snippet](https://support.google.com/websearch/answer/9351707?p=featured_snippets&hl=en-SG&visit_id=637223398998406223-969856675&rd=1).
+I'm eyeing [DuckDuckGo's Instant Answer API](https://duckduckgo.com/api) too...
+If successful, there may not be a need for `/google` and `/wiki`.
+- Update `/wiki` as it is relatively buggy/ugly.
+- Find ways to make `/google` friendlier than just dumping urls to users.
+- Make `/transit` more flexible and able to provide driving routes too.